Tippy Packard

 She was announced as a professional skater in Dancing on Ice Series 14.

-She is three time Hong Kong National Champion and Worlds Competitor.
+She is a three time Hong Kong National Champion and Worlds Competitor.
 In 2022, Packard became a professional skater on the ITV skating series Dancing on Ice.
 In her first season, she was paired with Olympic BMX racer Kye Whyte.
-In Season 14, Packard and her partner Kye Whyte had an extremely successful first year.
-Kye and Tippy were announced the semi-finalist for Series 14.
+In Season 14, Packard and her partner Kye had an extremely successful first year: they were eliminated in the semi-final stage.

+Tippy was partnered with former ski jumper Eddie (the Eagle) Edwards in Series 16: however a knee injury in training forced her to withdraw from the programme.
+In Series 17, she was partnered with Josh Jones, but the couple later withdrew from the competition after the third week (after Jones sustained an ankle injury).